kobotoolbox/kobo-transfer/xls-transfer/README.md

 ## Limitations
 - If running -xt for initial xlsx data without uuid, submissions will be duplicated each time script is run.
 To avoid, after initial transfer, download data from kobo as xlsx and edit/reupload it.
 <br>
 - for repeat groups, _parent_table needs to match name of sheet exactly
+- for repeat groups, the parent_table sheet needs to precede the repeat group sheet
 - exported kobo form should not include media URL column.
 Otherwise it will be treated as a question and response when imported.
 - for select_one and select_multiple question types, data msut be formatted to be a single column.
 - script only supports exported xlsx data where groups are seperated by '/'